-Modern software is a failure.
+Modern software is a failure

 Huston we have a problem.
-Modern software is toxic…
+Modern software is disrespectful…

 Almost each and every program is designed in a way to make us suffer.